cyber-prophet/cy/README.md

   to: QmWm9pmmz66cq41t1vtZWoRz5xmHSmoKCrrgdP9adcpoZK

 Flags:
-  -D, --disable_send - don't send tweet immideately, but put it into the temp table
+  -D, --disable_send - don't send tweet immediately, but put it into the temp table

 Parameters:
   text_to <string>: text to tweet